Current Conditions

 Lake Temperature

 Lake temperature readings at 1 meter (epilimnion) and 14 meter (hypolimnion) depths.
 Dark lines are the current year and light lines are last year.
+The date axis is day of year to allow the two years to be directly compared.

 Secchi

 Main Lake phytoplankton biovolume.
 Orange line represents the total biovolume from the sampling day.
 Only the most numerous groups are included.
-The faint grey line represents the total biovolume in 2022.
+The faint grey line represents the total biovolume in 2023.

 West Bay phytoplankton biovolume.
 Orange line represents the total biovolume from the sampling day.
 Only the most numerous groups are included.
-The faint grey line represents the total biovolume in 2022.
-Total biovolume was 28 million on May 22, but in order to compare the volume between sites I trimmed the y-axis to match Lakewood Bay and the Main Lake.
+The faint grey line represents the total biovolume in 2023.
+Total biovolume was 28 million on May 22, 2023 but in order to compare the volume between sites I trimmed the y-axis to match Lakewood Bay and the Main Lake.

 Historical Data